-As web browsers increased in their ability to draw graphics using technologies such as SVG, the possibilities for interactivity arose.
+As web browsers increased in their ability to draw graphics using technologies such as SVG and later WebGL, the possibilities for interactivity arose.
 On-the-fly feature highlighting and HTML-enriched popup windows became common elements.
 For several years, developers experimented with plug-ins such as Adobe Flash and Microsoft Silverlight for smooth animation of map navigation and associated widgets.
-More recently, developers seem to be abandoning these platforms in favor of new HTML5 standards recognized by the latest web browsers without the need for plug-ins.
+More recently, developers are abandoning these platforms in favor of new HTML5 standards recognized by the latest web browsers without the need for plug-ins.

 The importance of web services

 All the above web mapping scenarios are possible because of web services.
 If you search the Internet, you'll find many definitions of web services and can easily get yourself confused.
 For the purposes of this course, just think of a web service as a focused task that a specialized computer (the server) knows how to do and allows other computers to invoke.
 You work with the web service like this: